 It is important to recognize the significance of Polyamine compounds such as Putrescine, Spermidine, and Spermine in Reproductive Biology.
 Animals derive essential amino acids and other organic compounds from their diet.
 Nutrition plays an important role in the reproductive success of an organism.
 Since scientific literature supports the view that dietary polyamines act as nutritional regulators of fertility, they can be easily incorporated into human dietary regimen, particularly of those young men and women who are sexually active and plan for reproductive success that ensures the birth of healthy babies.
 I am recommending the use of Quinoa as it is easy to verify the presence of nutritional polyamines by conducting a simple ‘Smell Test’.
 Its easy and takes only 90 seconds.

 I am asking my readers to take the ‘Quinoa Challenge’, which is a simple ‘Smell Test’ to discover the presence of Polyamines Putrescine, Spermidine, and Spermine in the breakfast cereal of Quinoa Flakes made by Ancient Harvest.
 In 90 seconds, you will find the dietary polyamines without conducting a time-consuming chemical analysis.
 If your Quinoa porridge has Semen-like smell, it most certainly contains those Polyamines.
-As the saying goes: “The Taste of Pudding is in the Eating.”
+As the saying goes: “The Proof of Pudding is in the Eating.”

-The term potent is derived from a Sanskrit word called “PATI” which means Master or husband.
+The term potent is derived from the Sanskrit word, “Pati” which means Master or husband.
 It generally refers to the ability to have an erection and hence have the power or energy or strength or capacity to engage in sexual intercourse.
 Very often, when human males are concerned about the problem of male potency they describe it as a problem of erectile dysfunction.
 When females are investigated for the problem of infertility, the investigation of the male partner sometimes reveals the problems such as very low sperm counts and other abnormalities associated with the Seminal Fluid or Semen analysis.
 For men, impotence involves the problem of getting sexually excited, the stimulation of sexual desire for the successful execution of sexual intercourse.
 I would not propose Quinoa as an Erotic Food, or a Love Potion.
 Man’s universal attribution of libidinous effects to certain foods originated in the ancient belief; the belief in the therapeutic efficacy of “signatures.”
 If an object resembled genitalia, it is believed in several native cultures, that the object possessed sexual powers.
 Because of this belief, people describe the legendary aphrodisiac powers of Ginseng root and powdered Rhinoceros horn.
 Drugs like alcohol, marijuana, mescaline, opium, and others may cause sexual excitation through disinhibition.
 The fear, anxiety associated with erectile power and sexual performance may indeed have an inhibitory influence and may diminish sexual capacity.
 Inhibition could be the cause of much sexual malfunctioning.
 My recommendation of Quinoa as an aphrodisiac is based upon other considerations.
 Androgens are sex hormones that influence the growth and development of the male reproductive system.
 Testosterone is produced by the male testes.
 In the male, the Interstitial Cells of Leydig in the connective tissue surrounding the sperm-producing tubules of the testes are responsible for the production and secretion of androgens which are essential for the growth of the reproductive organs, the formation of sperm cells and for the maintenance of sexual interest and libido or sexual drive.
 Secondly, Polyamines are required to protect the sperm cells during their journey in the female genital tract.
 Polyamines are alkaline compounds that counteract and buffer the acidic environment of the vaginal canal and protect DNA inside sperm cells.
-From a study of Phytochemistry, plant physiology, human physiology, biochemistry, medical biology, endocrinology, embryology, and human nutrition, it could be recommended to include some dietary sources of polyamines during the reproductive activity of both men and women to ensure the birth of viable, and healthy babies.
-For that reason, I am suggesting the use of Quinoa and if there is any doubt, perform the ‘Smell Test’ to verify the presence of aromatic amino compounds which play a role in both mitosis, and meiosis cell division apart from their association with Nucleic Acids like DNA, RNA, and their role in the activity of Ribosomes and the Cell Membrane.
+From a study of Phytochemistry, plant physiology, human physiology, biochemistry, medical biology, endocrinology, embryology, and human nutrition, I recommend the inclusion of dietary sources of polyamines during the phase of reproductive activity of both men and women to ensure the birth of viable, and healthy babies.
+For that reason, I am suggesting the use of Quinoa Flakes.
+If there is any doubt, perform the ‘Smell Test’ to verify the presence of aromatic amino compounds which play a role in both mitosis, and meiosis cell division apart from their association with Nucleic Acids like DNA, RNA, and their role in the activity of Ribosomes and the Cell Membrane.
 Studies indicate that reducing the concentration of Polyamines in the body pool may slow cancer process as the rapidly proliferating cancer cells need polyamines.
 To study viruses, Virologists use Chenopodium quinoa plants as plant virus hosts.
 The development of Polyamine Database for assessing Dietary Intake has been recommended and I am hopeful that nutritional guidelines will become available.
 Quinoa is a functional food and it must be used in support of various physiological functions and its intake and of other polyamines could be also important in the management of cancer.
 The biosynthesis of chemical molecules by plants is a creative process and the mechanism is creative as it generates diversity while the molecules maintain their unchanging properties and characteristics.

 1. Polyamines and the integrity of the plant body.
 Galston AW